jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. Draft will always be Live and Offline.
 Draft time and location will vary and be set by the Commissioners.
 Each manager must be present to draft, Auto drafts will not be allowed.
 Remote drafts will be allowed on a case by case basis, approved by the Commissioners prior to the draft.
 1. If the draft host refuses to comport with his duties, or is found by league officials to be inept, then the draft party will become the responsibility of league officials and all decisions will be at their discretion.
 1. All managers in attendance must shotgun a beer or it’s equivalent as a group before the draft begins.
-### Section 3.02 Serpentine Draft
+### Section 3.02 Auction Draft
 1. Draft order will be determined by a preexisting order.
 1. The draft will continue until each team has every roster slot filled.
 At that point the draft is final and will be entered online.
+1. The draft budget will be $200.
 ###  Section 3.03 Redraft League
 1. This is not a keeper league.
 ### Section 3.04 Drafting Penalties
 1. If a manager name drops a player they must take a shot.
-1. If a manager tries to draft a player that is already drafted they must take a shot.
-1. If a manager runs out of time they must shotgun a beer before their next pick and are auto drafted the highest ADP player determined by the draft software.

 ## Article IV.
 Transactions
 ### Section 4.01 Waivers and Free Agents
 1. The league will employ auction waivers with a $200 budget.
-1. $0 bids on waivers is allowed.
+1. Minimum bid is $1.
+   1. Winning a bid with $0 will result in not being able to start a kicker the following week and the transaction is reversed.
 ### Section 4.02 Trades
 1. All trades will be approved by either Commissioner.
 1. As stated in section 1.09 any owners guilty of collusion shall immediately be banished from the league.